matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 Underride
   These are identical to override rules, but have a lower priority than content, room and sender rules.
-Default
-  These are rules provided by the home server and cannot be changed by the user.
-  They are the lowest priority rule and establish baseline behaviour.

-In addition, each kind of rule except default may be either global or device-specific.
+In addition, each kind of rule may be either global or device-specific.
 Device specific rules only affect delivery of notifications via pushers with a matching profile_tag.
 All device-specific rules are higher priority than all global rules.
-Thusly, the full list of rule kinds, in descending priority order, is as follows:
+Thusly, the full list of rule kinds, in descending priority order, is as
+follows:

  * Device-specific Override
  * Device-specific Content